celestialspring/Optics/LightReflectance_multilayerTMM/readme.md

 @author: SM
 """

-# Tranfer matrix approach and Fresnel equations for finding Transmission and Reflection coefficients
+# Tranfer matrix approach and Fresnel equations

-The script `transfermat_fresnel.py` contains a class `TransferMatFresnel()` that has methods to calculate T and R coefficients.
+The script `transfermat_fresnel.py` contains a class `TransferMatFresnel()` that has methods to calculate transmission and reflection coefficients.

 ## Objective